gqlc/gqlc/README.md

 * [Go](https://golang.org)
 * [Javascript](https://javascript.com)

-There will most likely be more to come and feel free to submit an issue to discuss supporting your language of choice.
+There will most likely be more to come.
+Feel free to submit an issue to discuss supporting your language of choice.

 ## Design